 Two to Tell

-Participants present 6 PowerPoint slides in a timed presentation.
+Two to Tell participants present six PowerPoint slides in a timed presentation.
 Each slide will appear for 20 seconds.
-Each contestant may talk about each individual slide or have a coherent text which does not accompany any individual slide.
+Each contestant may talk about each individual slide or have a coherent text that does not accompany any individual slide.
 Because the slides are timed, it is often more effective to not focus on each slide individually.
 The text may be prose or poetry, a daily entry in a journal, an anthropological observation or a more journalistic text.
-We encourage the presentation to be more of a narrative form with a beginning, a middle, and an end (rather than solely discussing the pictures themselves).
+We encourage the presentation to be narrative with a beginning, a middle and end rather than discussing the pictures themselves.

 First prize $500

 Two to Tell submissions are due February 28, 2020, followed by an initial screening of submissions by the Office of International Programs.
 The Two to Tell program will be held on March 10, 2020 at at 5:30 pm in Olin 101.
 Send entries and questions to email@example.com.

 - To encourage students to consider how their study abroad experience has affected them personally, academically, linguistically and professionally and how it will continue to do so throughout their college career and future.

 - To provide an outlet for students to reflect upon their cross-cultural experiences and share their insights with their peers.